FPL Set-Piece and Penalty Takers 2025/26: All 20 Clubs

 Find the best set-piece-on-form transfers for your squad and budget →

-Set-piece data sourced from the FPL Pilot production data layer on 2 May 2026.
-Confidence ratings reflect the latest model run.
+Set-piece data current as of 2 May 2026.
 Always verify on team news the morning of the deadline.
-We refresh this page when the underlying set-piece roles change.

 PILOT NOTES